GDP in Slovakia

-On a quarter-on-quarter, seasonally-adjusted basis, GDP growth in the fourth quarter came in at 0.8%, down from the 1.1% expansion in the third quarter.
+On a quarter-on-quarter, seasonally-adjusted basis, GDP growth in the first quarter came in at 0.9%, up from the 0.8% expansion logged in Q4.

 FocusEconomics Consensus Forecast panelists expect GDP growth to reach 3.4% in 2019, which is unchanged from last month’s forecast, before moderating to 3.1% in 2020.

 Slovakia - GDP Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Slovakia Statistical Office (SOSR) and FocusEconomics calculations.